 Eurostar, operator of high-speed trains between London and Brussels and Paris, said it would resume normal check-in service, but asked passengers not to show up until an hour before departure "to avoid congestion and an unnecessary wait."

-On Tuesday, thousands were forced to queue in the cold for hours around London's St. Pancras station as all Eurostar's seats were taken by travellers bounced from airlines.
+On Tuesday, thousands were forced to queue in the cold for hours around London's St. Pancras station as all Eurostar's seats were taken by travelers bounced from airlines.

-Although the logjam of travellers was starting to ease, many passengers were irate.
+Although the logjam of travelers was starting to ease, many passengers were irate.

 "This was our holiday of a lifetime," a man at Heathrow who'd been planning to travel with his wife told Sky News.
 "And it's a nightmare."